josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/🚀_Dual_Use_Dualities/🚁_arms_exports_dual_use_technology_and_uav_drift.md

 ## 🏮 Footer

-*Arms exports, dual-use technology, and UAV drift* is a supporting technical node in the **Polaris Protocol**.
+*🚁 Arms Exports, Dual-Use Technology, & UAV Drift* is a supporting technical node in the **Polaris Protocol**.
 It exists to show how modern export control regimes can facilitate harm through accumulation and categorisation, even where no single licence appears decisive.

 > 📡 Cross-references: